 The Spring One Room Challenge Starts Today: Here's How to Follow Along

-The biannual remodeling event kicks off this morning, and we can't wait to see what the 20 official makeovers will look like.
+The biannual remodeling event kicks off today, and we can't wait to see what the makeovers will look like.

-The ORC began in 2011 when Linda Weinstein arranged for a group of friends to hold each other accountable as they each finished tackling just one room in their homes.
+The One Room Challenge began in 2011 when Linda Weinstein arranged for a group of friends to hold each other accountable as they each finished tackling just one room in their homes.
 The challenge has since turned into a highly anticipated design event that takes place every spring and fall.
 Each season highlights the work of a select group of talented design influencers as well as a number of guest participants.
-Now in its 17th season, the ORC encourages and inspires design enthusiasts as it celebrates creativity and originality.
+Now in its 19th season, the ORC encourages and inspires design enthusiasts as it celebrates creativity and originality.

 Here are the 20 talented individuals who will be documenting their room transformations this season.

 At Home With Ashley: Blogger and interior designer Ashley Wilson shares budget-friendly ideas for creating a home you love.
 Her designs are filled with a rainbow of colors and playful details.
 For this year's ORC, she'll be making over the kitchen in her Utah home.

 Banyan Bridges: Muralist and designer Racheal Jackson brings color and creativity to walls with her hand-painted designs.
 She paints murals of curving lines and geometric shapes in homes and businesses across the country under the name Banyan Bridges.
 She will transform her basement kitchen area into a cozy space to gather with friends and family.

 Bari J. Ackerman: Artist, author, and designer Bari J. Ackerman shares her floral-filled style through her Bari J. lifestyle brand.
 Her bold, eclectic designs appear on rugs, fabric, wallpapers, bedding, and more.
 She'll be tackling her master bathroom over the next eight weeks to make it more functional and stylish.